Elijah: Literature and tradition

-In Druze Faith
+In Druze religion

 Druze tradition honors several “mentors” and “prophets”, and Elijah is honored as a prophet.
-Druze venerate Elijah, and he is considered a central figure in Druzism.
-And due to his importance in Druzism, the settlement of Druze on Mount Carmel had partly to do with Elijah's story and devotion.
+Elijah is considered a central figure in Druze.
+And due to his importance in the religion, the settlement of Druzes on Mount Carmel had partly to do with Elijah's story and devotion.
 There are two large Druze towns on the eastern slopes of Mount Carmel: Daliyat al-Karmel and Isfiya.
 The Druze regard the Cave of Elijah as holy, and they identify Elijah as "al-Khidr", the green prophet who symbolizes water and life, a miracle who cures the sick.
 He and Jethro (Shuaib) are considered patron saints of the Druze people.

-Druze, like some Christians, believe that Elijah came back as John the Baptist, since they belief in reincarnation and the transmigration of the soul, Druze believe that El Khidr and John the Baptist are one and the same; along with Saint George.
+Druze, like some Christians, believe that Elijah came back as John the Baptist, since they believe in reincarnation and the transmigration of the soul, Druze believe that El Khidr and John the Baptist are one and the same; along with Saint George.

+Due to the Christian influence on the Druze faith, two Christian saints become the Druze's favorite venerated figures: Saint George and Saint Elijah.
+Thus, in all the villages inhabited by Druze and Christians in central Mount Lebanon a Christian church or Druze maqam is dedicated to either one of them.
+According to scholar Ray Jabre Mouawad the Druze appreciated the two saints for their bravery: Saint George because he confronted the dragon and Saint Elijah because he competed with the pagan priests of Baal and won over them.
+In both cases the explanations provided by Christians is that Druzes were attracted to warrior saints that resemble their own militarized society.

-In Baháʼí Faith
+In Baháʼí faith

-In the Baháʼí Faith, the Báb, founder of the Bábí Faith, is believed to be the return of Elijah and John the Baptist.
+In the Baháʼí faith, the Báb, founder of the Bábí faith, is believed to be the return of Elijah and John the Baptist.
 Both Elijah and John the Baptist are considered to be Lesser Prophets, whose stations are below that of a Manifestation of God like Jesus Christ, Buddha, the Báb or Bahá'u'lláh.
 The Báb is buried on Mount Carmel, where Elijah had his confrontation with the prophets of Baal.